TL;DR: The bell curve meme isn’t just a joke. It’s a philosophical diagram. And if you’re reading this, you’re probably in the middle.

 Introducing: The Bell Curve

-The bell curve meme (also called the midwit meme) is a format that shows three levels of understanding: the beginner and the expert agree on a simple answer, while the person in the middle overcomplicates it.
+The bell curve meme (also called the midwit meme or IQ bell curve meme) is a format that shows three levels of understanding: the beginner and the expert agree on a simple answer, while the person in the middle overcomplicates it.

 The punchline: overthinking is its own trap.